AndrewWPhillips/eggql/TUTORIAL.md

 All that is required to create a custom scalar is to define a Go type that implements the `UnmarshalEGGQL` method.
 This method is used to convert a specially formatted string into a value of your type.
 You may also want to implement a `MarshalEGGQL` method that performs the reverse operation, but some types can get by without this (eg if they implement a `String` method).

-In our case we will create a new struct type called `ReviewTime` that uses standard Go `time.Time` internally.
+In our case we will create a new struct type called `ReviewTime` that uses the standard Go `time.Time` type internally.
 Here is the complete code for the new type:

 ```Go
 type ReviewTime struct{ time.Time }